Whitecat18/Javahexor/README.md

 ### Features

-* Register your key only time
+* Register your key only time .
+It saves automatically for future operations .
 * Fast Server Requests on high level network latency.
 * Bind Custom websites and tunnel with it .
 * Multiple tunneling options with HTTPS.